 IBIS also benefited from access to better pricing from the combined group in terms of volume.
-During the year CEQ consolidated its supply chain leading to efficiency improvements and better analytics on product lines.

 The purchasing power of the combined group allows CEQ to be price competitive with mainland independent stores subject to freight considerations.
-Over \$1.9 million dollars was returned to our customers through the retail grocery stream promotional activity (advertised specials, best buys and instore promotions).
+Over \$1.8 million dollars was returned to our customers through the Retail Grocery stream promotional activity (advertised specials, best buys and instore promotions).